-- In case of any regulatory doubt or circumstance not established in the rules, the Technical Panel will act in the benefit of the Skater and the Sport. - All attempts will occupy a box in the system, then any subsequent elements will have no value (0). - The elements in excess will be called by the technical panel, however, will receive no value (0).
-They are NOT considered an illegal element and will NOT be penalized. - Kneeling or laying on the floor is allowed a maximum of once and for maximum of five (5) seconds. - In the program element content sheet, it is mandatory to write the start time of footwork sequences, the choreographic sequence and specify where the skater is attempting a Lutz jump.
+- In case of any regulatory doubt or circumstance not established in the rules, the Technical Panel will act in the benefit of the Skater and the Sport. - All attempts will occupy a box in the system, then any subsequent elements will be starred out and have no value (0). - The elements in excess will be called by the technical panel, however, will be starred out and receive no value (0).
+They are NOT considered an illegal element and will NOT be penalized. - Kneeling or laying on the floor is allowed a maximum of once and for maximum of five (5) seconds. - In the program element content sheet, it is mandatory to write the start time (with the time starting from the first movement of the skater) of footwork sequences, the choreographic sequence and specify where the skater is attempting a Lutz jump.